HEMI/MICA Extreme Arts Program Semester Artist/Designer in Residence

 - If requesting a course release, please include a signed acknowledgment from your department chair or appropriate supervising associate dean that they have been notified of the potential reduction in your teaching schedule.

-Proposals are due by 5PM on Friday, February 14, 2020.
-Please email the proposal as a single PDF document to Bess Bieluczyk (firstname.lastname@example.org).
+Extended Deadline – Proposals are due by 5PM on Monday, February 24, 2020.
+Please email the proposal as a single PDF document to Bess Bieluczyk (email@example.com).
 Questions may be addressed to Bess as well.

 Representatives from each academic institution (JHU-HEMI and MICA) serve on the Extreme Arts Program Steering Committee that guides the overall program and forms the selection committee for the participating artists.
 In addition, a recognized artist with connection to the community and art & science inquiry is also invited to serve on the selection committee for the residency.